 - Whenever a position is either newly created or changed, the Employer will provide the Union with a job description, proposed pay rate and rationale for the new class or changes.
-The job description will contain qualifications, skills required, list of abilities and level of experience.
-This information will be provided a minimum of ten (10) days prior to posting or implementing changes.
-Where the Employer has provided a new or changed job description in advance of job evaluation, the position will not be posted or changes implemented for a minimum of five (5) days after a proposed pay rate and rationale is provided to the Union provided that the posting states that the pay rate is under review unless otherwise mutually agreed to. - 6.2.2 The Employer will bargain collectively for the exclusion, or inclusion of the position in the Collective Agreement.
+The job description will contain qualifications, skills required, list of abilities, level of experience and field or non-field designation.
+This information will be provided a minimum of ten (10) days prior to posting or implementing changes. - 6.2.2 The Employer and Union will bargain collectively for the exclusion, or inclusion of the position in the Collective Agreement.
 If the parties cannot agree on exclusion or inclusion, they shall jointly refer the dispute to the Labour Relations Board for adjudication.
-The Labour Relations Board's decision shall be final and binding on both parties.

-- When changes are made to the qualifications of a position, employees currently in the position and whom have passed probation or those who reapply within three (3) years of exiting the position, provided they have previously passed probation in that position, shall be deemed to meet the new qualifications. - 6.2.4 When changes are made to an existing and encumbered position that results in a requirement for retraining of the current incumbent, such training shall be provided by the Employer. - 6.2.5 If an employee applies for a position after having exited the position for a period of three (3) years or greater, and the qualifications have changed during that absence, they would be required to show how they meet the changed qualifications. - 6.2.6 If an employee applies for a position that they previously held and qualifications have not changed, they would be considered qualified.
+The Labour Relations Board's decision shall be final and binding on both parties. - When changes are made to the qualifications of a position, employees currently in the position and whom have passed probation or those who reapply within three (3) years of exiting the position, provided they have previously passed probation in that position, shall be deemed to meet the new qualifications. - When changes are made to an existing and encumbered position that results in a requirement for retraining of the current incumbent, such training shall be provided by the Employer.